drug-design/course/docs/chapters/structure-activity-relationships.md

 ##### Variations with the Pyrrole Moiety
 *[Moiety]: Fragments, functional groups or portions of chemical compounds.

-The scaffold was further explored with a pyrrole fragment.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='structure-activity-relationships/variations-pyrrole-moiety-2ae4c4a5'><i class='fa fa-play' aria-hidden='true'></i></button>The scaffold was further explored with a pyrrole fragment.
 The variations included a tetrahydroindole and a propionic acid functionality at different positions and SU-5402 emerged as a lead candidate for development.
 The binding of this compound as revealed by X-ray crystallography, is presented in the next page.

 ![](https://media.drugdesign.org/course/structure-activity-relationships/fgf_sugen_2_1.png){: loading=lazy }
 ##### X-Ray Data of Indolinone Analog
 *[Analog]: A molecule structurally similar to another, generally based on the same scaffold

-The X-ray data reveal that the indolinone moiety is located in the adenine binding site.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='structure-activity-relationships/x-ray-data-indolinone-analog-f3c0d190'><i class='fa fa-play' aria-hidden='true'></i></button>The X-ray data reveal that the indolinone moiety is located in the adenine binding site.
 The pyrrole and the indolinone rings are nearly coplanar due to the intramolecular H-bond between them.
 The X-ray data provide evidence on the existence of a flat region that can be reached only with planar moieties.
 *[nce]: New Chemical Entity: a compound not previously described.
 *[moieties]: Fragments, functional groups or portions of chemical compounds.
 *[moiety]: Fragments, functional groups or portions of chemical compounds.